DanLevy.net

 const city = user.location || user.city || user.address?.city || "Unknown";

 You didn’t remove the schema.
-You just moved the validation from the database (where it belongs) to your application (where it rots).
+You just moved validation and consistency checks from the database into scattered application code.

 When to Actually Use JSONB

-I’m not a luddite.
 JSONB has valid use cases.
-Many times it’s perfectly fine—even optimal.
+Many times it’s perfectly fine, and sometimes it’s the best choice available.

 Legitimate JSONB Use Cases